Becky Baeling

-Becky Baeling Lythgoe (born May 1, 1977) is an American singer-recording artist, actress, producer and television host.
+Becky Baeling Lythgoe (born May 1, 1977) is an American singer, actress, producer, and television host.

 Early life and family

 Baeling was born in Rochester Hills, Michigan, as Rebecca Diane Bahling, the daughter of Wanda (née Vincent) (November 10, 1945 – May 18, 2013) and Garry Bahling, a Brigadier General F-16 fighter pilot in the Air National Guard and an expert witness in accident reconstruction.
 She has one older brother, Ronald Bahling.
 She is of Norwegian and Scottish descent.
 Later in life while recording her debut album, she changed one letter of her last name (the "h" to an "e") to Baeling, so that her surname would be pronounced correctly.
 She began taking dance lessons at the age of 6 at the Rochester School of Ballet and by the age of 12 was performing in various local and regional theaters including Stanley Hollingsworth's opera "The Selfish Giant" at Meadowbrook Theatre and singing and narrating the Detroit Symphony Orchestra at Orchestra Hall in Detroit.
 In high school, she was part of the National Honors Society and was named "best actress" and "class clown" by her peers.
 Upon graduation, she went on to attend the University of Michigan School of Music, Theatre & Dance and graduated with a BFA in musical theatre performance.
 During this time, she spent a summer singing in Chicago and a semester abroad studying drama more intensely at the Royal Academy of Dramatic Arts in London, England.

 Baeling married her producing partner, theatre and TV producer Kris Lythgoe, on April 27, 2013, in a themed mystery wedding.